acip/primeNumbersWriter/README.md

-primeNumbersWriter
+Prime Numbers Writer
 ==================

-experiments to generate n prime numbers (using optimized Sieve of Eratosthenes) and write numbers in letters
+ experiments to generate N prime numbers (using optimized Sieve of Eratosthenes) and write numbers in words.